A Guide To Workplace Temperature Rules And Regulations

 Setting a happy medium

-It is a good idea for employers to negotiate agreements on the temperature within the workplace with employees.
+It is beneficial for employers to negotiate agreements on the temperature within the workplace with employees.
 The first step is to carry out a formal risk assessment.
 Then it can be a good idea to sit down with staff and agree on a joint policy that includes areas such as:

 - Minimum and maximum workplace temperatures